Why Am I Tired All The Time?

 7 min read

-Last Modified 16 February 2021 First Added 7 January 2017
+Last Modified 1 June 2023 First Added 7 January 2017

 When you skip breakfast, your body perceives the prolonged ‘fast’ as a stressful event and pumps out extra stress hormones.
-If you’re already stressed out by busy lifestyle, this is the last thing you need.
-Taking time to eat a solid, balanced breakfast will launch your day with more energy and stop you feeling tired all the time.
+If you’re already pressured by a busy lifestyle, this is the last thing you need.
+Taking time to eat a solid, balanced breakfast will launch your day with more energy and stop you from feeling tired all the time.

 Many people race through their days from morning to night.
 Are you one of them?
 If you constantly feel like you’re rushing and never stop to take a break, you’ll have stress hormones pumping non-stop throughout your body all day long.
 This is a guaranteed recipe for exhaustion and burnout.

 Research has shown that failing to take annual leave makes you more prone to fatigue and illness, less productive, less happy, and more likely to die before your time.
 If it’s been much too long since you last took some time off work, book some annual leave now.
 Try to unplug completely, as this will boost the restorative impact.

 Whether or not you have any religious affiliation, the human body ideally needs to rest one day every week.
 For years, Sundays have been sacred for me.
-I usually don’t do any kind of work (not even household chores).
+Personally, I usually don’t do any kind of work (not even household chores).
 The to-do list never ends anyway, so why not take a day off from it?
-You’ll discover that you enjoy a more productive, energetic and happy week if you allow yourself to stop for one precious, necessary day.
+You’ll discover that you enjoy a more productive, energetic and happy week if you allow yourself to stop for at least one precious, necessary day.